agilebits/onepassword-utilities/convert_to_1p4/README.md

 The command above will convert all three export files into a single 1PIF file containing your converted logins, identity items, and safenotes.

 **Note**: RoboForm version 7 and above does not export the full original URL for Login items.
-You will probably need to edit some login entires within 1Password to make Open and Fill work correctly.
+You will probably need to edit some login entries within 1Password to make Open and Fill work correctly.

 ---